Muflerman/ox_inventory-gird-wip-/README.md

 - [x] Fixed walking while searching
 - [x] Add hotbar section when viewing another person inventory

 ---

+## 🚀 Recent Updates
+> Recent improvements and fixes applied to the redesign.

+- **Improved Weight Display**: Inventory weight now displays in kilograms (kg) with a dynamic progress bar that only appears when a maximum weight is set.
+- **Hotbar Enhancements**:
+  - Repositioned to the bottom-right of the screen for a cleaner HUD.
+  - Removed redundant "Hotbar" title.
+  - Updated visual style with white silhouettes and square highlights.
+- **Animation Polish**: The inventory panel now features a smooth downward-only expansion animation.
+- **Backpack System Fixes**: Resolved issues with backpack slot restrictions and item removal.
+- **Visual & Bug Fixes**:
+  - Fixed item image loading and display issues.
+  - Refined visibility logic for equipped backpacks.

+---

 # 🎨 Project Description

-**All credit goes to Casper and his inital resdesign.
-I've either made things worst or better, lol.**
+**Full credit and merit go to [sexualsalt774](https://github.com/sexualsalt774/ox-inventory-redesign-grid/) for the original redesign of this grid inventory.**

-Shoutout to Autlaaw for the slot restrtions and icons for the utility inventory.
+Shoutout to Autlaaw for the slot restrictions and icons for the utility inventory, and Casper for his initial inspirations.

 This redesigned version of **ox_inventory** is an active **work in progress**, released early so the community can continue improving, expanding, and polishing it.
-It builds on Casper’s original redesign while fixing multiple issues, improving stability, and introducing new features across the UI and core logic.
+It builds on the original redesign while fixing multiple issues, improving stability, and introducing new features across the UI and core logic.

 A fully custom **shop system** (production-ready) has been added, along with a new **crafting system** that is currently under development.
 Additional improvements, bug fixes, and quality-of-life features will continue to roll out as the project evolves.